Jack Youngblood: Acting and broadcasting

 Youngblood appeared in two television movies: C.A.T.
 Squad in 1986 and C.A.T.
 Squad: Python Wolf in 1988.
-In these TV movies, Youngblood played a Secret Service agent in the "Counter Assault Technical Squad" named John Sommers who was the "best weapons and munitions man in the business" and who was a fine secret service agent but hated big cities like Washington D.C. and New York and was thus banished to Alaska.
+In these TV movies, Youngblood played a Secret Service agent in the "Counter Assault Technical Squad" named John Sommers who was the "best weapons and munitions man in the business" and who was a fine secret service agent but hated big cities like Washington, D.C., and New York and was thus banished to Alaska.
 In the plotline of the movies "John Sommers" was a member of the Air Force Reserve who piloted an SR-71 spyplane.
 In these films, Youngblood starred along with Joe Cortese, Steve James, and Deborah Van Valkenburgh.
 He was nominated for an Emmy for Best Supporting Actor for his role in C.A.T.
 Squad: Python Wolf.

 Both films were directed by William Friedkin who is most noted for directing The Exorcist, The French Connection, and The Boys in the Band.

 Youngblood was a reporter and co-host for ESPN's NFL GameDay show in 1985 and 1986, alongside Chris Berman and was succeeded by co-host, Tom Jackson in 1987.
 In 1988, he auditioned for the NFL on CBS's NFL Today along with Dick Butkus, Lyle Alzado, and Gary Fencik, with Butkus being hired to fill the co-host slot.
 Youngblood was also a regular guest on ESPN programs Star-Shot (1988), Sportslook (1984, 1986, 1988) and Great Outdoors (1989) programs.

-Youngblood was a radio analyst for the Los Angeles Rams from 1987–1991, the Sacramento Surge in 1992, and a television analyst for the Sacramento Gold Miners in 1993.
+Youngblood was a radio analyst for the Los Angeles Rams from 1987 to 1991, the Sacramento Surge in 1992, and a television analyst for the Sacramento Gold Miners in 1993.

 In 2000, Youngblood was hired as the co-host for Wal-Mart's Great Outdoors (with Bert Jones) and served in that capacity through 2003.
 Wal-Mart's Great Outdoors was telecast 52 weeks a year and was a mainstay on ESPN's popular Saturday morning outdoors programming block, drawing impressive ratings throughout its 10-year history.

 Autobiography

 In 1988, Youngblood authored (with Joel Engel) his autobiography, Blood.
 The book outlined Youngblood's drive and passion for professional football and reviewed his career, his injuries, his successes, and his failures on the football field.
 The book recounts when, between the 1973 and 1974 seasons, Youngblood traveled to Logan, Utah, to help Rams teammates Merlin and Phil Olsen with their summer football camp.
 An altercation in the parking lot of a local pub resulted in Youngblood having a .44 pistol stuck in his eye and the trigger pulled and fortunately the chamber was empty, although other chambers were not.
 A cut eyelid was the only injury he sustained.
 After initially pleading innocent, the assailant later pleaded guilty and received a one-year suspended sentence.
-The book was favorably reviewed by Publishers Weekly as "an unusual sports book".
+The book was favorably reviewed by Publishers Weekly as "an unusual sports book."